z-huu/Connect-Four-DE1_SoC/README.md

 > [!NOTE]
 > This project was originally created for ECE 241, a Digital Systems course at the
-> University of Toronto that focused on implementations on the DE1_SoC board without
+> University of Toronto that focused on implementations on the DE1_SoC board using
-> the use of its ARM microprocessor.
+> solely hardware description language code

 As such, this project will contain solely Quartus project + Verilog HDL files for running it on the FPGA.